DarthFloopy/CLI-Chess-Rating-Getter/README.md

 # CLI-Chess-Rating-Getter
-## A UNIX/Linux/Mac command-line tool to get a player's current rating from the US Chess Website.
+## A UNIX command-line tool to get a player's current rating from the US Chess Website.

 This program was written and tested on a Mac.